 I think it’s important to note that this generation isn’t boring, and we definitely still know how to have a good time.
 I think the shift in our generation’s behaviors and habits goes a little bit deeper than that.
 Maybe we learned from our parent’s mistakes.

 Maybe we’d rather have it all (or most of it) figured out, rather than stumble around in the dark looking for a greater purpose.

 If you would’ve told me when I was 18 that I’d take a night of Chinese takeout in bed over a bar crawl, I’d tell you that you were crazy.
 After graduating college and settling into a job that I genuinely care about however, my priorities rapidly changed.
-I realized that self-care was more important to me than winning a beer chugging contest.
-I found more meaning from setting and achieving goals, reading a good book and even binge-watching an entire season of Scandal than I did from being the last one home from the bar.
+I realised that self-care was more important to me than winning a beer chugging contest.
+Setting and achieving goals, reading a good book and even binge-watching an entire season of Scandal had more meaning to me than being the last one home from the bar.

 I found that moderation was truly the key to a happy life.
 I also found that going out and celebrating was a lot more fulfilling when I had success to attribute the celebration to.

 So, here’s to all the millennials who are breaking the mold.
-Here’s to beer that doesn’t taste like water, nights that we actually remember, wisdom we wouldn’t trade for stupidity and the satisfaction that comes from knowing youth isn’t wasted on the young (and the young isn’t really all that wasted.)
+Here’s to beer that doesn’t taste like water and nights that we actually remember.
+To the wisdom we wouldn’t trade for stupidity and the satisfaction that comes from knowing youth isn’t wasted on the young (and the young isn’t really all that wasted.)
 Cheers.